Silver linings: Sensational Mirabai Chanu opens India's medal account at Tokyo Olympics | Sports-Games

 However, she was unable to raise 117kg in her final attempt, which would have been an Olympic record but it was enough to fetch her a medal and open India's account.

-The diminutive Manipuri broke down after realizing that she has secured a medal and hugged head coach Vijay Sharma in jubilation.
+The diminutive Manipuri broke down after realizing that she has secured a medal and hugged head coach Vijay Sharma in publication.

 She later broke into Punjabi bhangra too to celebrate the historic podium finish.